CDC-HIS/openmrs-esm-ethiohri/README.md

 ## Adapting the code

-1. Start by finding and replacing all instances of "template" with the name of your microfrontend.
+1. Start by finding and replacing all instances of "ethiohri" with the name of your microfrontend.
 1. Update `index.ts` as appropriate, at least changing the feature name and the page name and route.